RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    information how to find and use modules.

-   For example, if you are compiling software that needs ``gcc`` compiler, ``cmake``, and OpenMPI-aware HDF5 you will need to load the following modules:
+   For example, if you are compiling software that needs ``gcc`` compiler, ``cmake``, and need an OpenMPI-aware HDF5 you will load the following modules:

    .. code-block:: console